C. V. Kumaraswami Sastri: Early life

 Kumaraswami Sastri was born in Madras in 1870, the eldest son of C. V. Sundara Sastri.
 Kumaraswami Sastri was the grandson of C. V. Runganada Sastri, polyglot and one of the first Indians to serve in the Madras Legislative Council.
-He had three brothers and a sister, Seethammal, who married Sir C. P. Ramaswami Iyer.

 Kumaraswami Sastri graduated from the Presidency College and Law College, Madras, where he won the Elphinstone Thompson and Morehead Law scholarships.
 He also won the Innes Medal.